Your Trusted First Aid Training Provider

-These emergency measures can help the casualty with the initial distress by providing them with much needed reassurance which can make a huge difference until professional emergency service personnel arrive.
+These emergency measures can help the casualty with the initial distress by providing them with much needed reassurance which can make a huge difference until professional emergency personnel arrive.
 Australia Wide First Aid specialises in teaching HLTAID003 Provide First Aid, which is the entry level first aid course that many would remember as Senior First Aid.
 This is the minimum course requirement to qualify as a workplace first aider, and by far the most popular first aid training course.

 Different Types of First Aid

 Different situations call for different types of first aid.
 Australia Wide First Aid training courses cover a host of scenarios where health emergencies can occur and teaches you how to respond like a first aid professional.
-Each of our courses are allotted varying durations to cover everything from the most basic emergency life support which includes reassuring the casualty that they will be ok and that help is on the way, to administering life saving cardio pulmonary resuscitation.
+Each of our courses are allotted varying durations.
+Our courses cover everything from the most basic emergency life support which includes reassuring the casualty that they will be ok and that help is on the way, to administering life saving cardio pulmonary resuscitation.

 Specific types of first aid situations call for targeted learning.
-Here are the types of first aid courses we offer and the units of competency they contain.
+Here are the first aid courses we offer and the units of competency they contain.

-Providing First Aid – Students develop the skills needed to provide first aid to an ill or injured individual.
+Providing First Aid (HLTAID003) – Students develop the skills needed to provide first aid to an ill or injured individual.
 This can apply to medical casualties in either the workplace or a community setting.
 It is recommended that this course is renewed every three years.

-CPR Training – Each student learns the skills required to perform Cardio Pulmonary Resuscitation at home, in the community, and within the workplace.
+CPR Training (HLTAID001) – Known as CPR, each student learns the skills required to perform Cardio Pulmonary Resuscitation at home, in the community, and within the workplace.
 The Australian resuscitation Council recommends renewing training for this particular course every twelve months.